-(i) the Director gives notice in writing to the Company that he resigns the office of Director;

-- (ii) the Director is absent (for the avoidance of doubt, without being represented by proxy or an alternate Director appointed by him) for a continuous period of 12 months without special leave of absence from the Directors, and the Directors pass a resolution that he has by reason of such absence vacated office; - (iii) the Director dies, becomes bankrupt or makes any arrangement or composition with his creditors generally; or - (iv) the Director is found to be or becomes of unsound mind.
+- (i) the Director gives notice in writing to the Company that he resigns the office of Director: - (ii) the Director is absent (for the avoidance of doubt, without being represented by proxy or an alternate Director appointed by him) for a continuous period of 12 months without special leave of absence from the Directors, and the Directors pass a resolution that he has by reason of such absence vacated office; - (iii) the Director dies, becomes bankrupt or makes any arrangement or composition with his creditors generally; - (iv) the Director is found to be or becomes of unsound mind; or - (v) the Director is removed from office by notice in writing served upon such Director signed by not less than three-fourths in number (or, if that is not a round number, the nearest lower round number) of the Directors then in office (including such Director).

-At every annual general meeting of the Company one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third, shall retire from office by rotation, provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
+At every annual general meeting of the Company, one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third, shall retire from office by rotation, provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
 A retiring Director shall retain office until the close of the meeting at which he retires and shall be eligible for re-election at such meeting.
 The Company at any annual general meeting at which any Directors retire may fill the vacated office by electing a like number of persons to be Directors.

-(j) Borrowing powers
+(i) Borrowing powers